tsinghua-ideal/flare/Readme.md

 ## Usage

 You can write you Spark App in `./app/src/main.rs`.
-It supports `map` and `group_by` now.
-And the you need to revise the correspond part in './enclave/src/lib.rs', I mark `TODO` for it.
-In nutshell, user only needs to revise app and enclave now.
+And the you need to revise the correspond part in './enclave/src/lib.rs'.